Leucadendron strobilinum

 Flowers

 Here cream/yellow Involucral bracts (involucre: one or more whorls of bracts situated below and close to a flower, flowerhead, or fruit) are not numerous and do not conceal the flowerhead.
 This plant is dioecious (unisexual floral structures with male and female parts on separate plants).
 What may appear to be a single Flower is actually an inflorescence containing many small either male or female flowers.
 These flowerheads occur singly (photo 134).
 The small, individual flowers are 4-merous and smell of yeast.
 The Perianth (a collective term for the calyx and corolla) is cylindrical.
 In the Male Plants, the flowerhead is up to 2,5 x 3,5cm and here the bracts are very small.
 In individual male flowers, the ovary is usually small and vestigial (imperfectly developed).
 The 4 stamens lack filaments.
 In the Female Plants, the flowerhead matures into a narrowly ovoid (egg-shaped) cone up to 7 x 4cm.
 The individual, small female flowers have a single Pistil (a unit of the gynoecium composed of the stigma, style – when present – and ovary).
 A pollen presenter is present.
 (This is an area on the tip of the style in flowers of the Proteaceae).
 Here the anthers release their pollen prior to anthesis (the period or act of expansion in flowers, especially the maturing of the stamens.
 This occurs while the stigma is still covered and this function is to promote cross-fertilization).
-Here the superior Ovary has a single locule (chamber within an ovary) and the stamens are vestigial.
-These yeast-smelling, female flowers collectively mature into the Cone Head (hence the common name: Conebush), which is up to 6,5 x 4cm.
+Here the superior Ovary has a single locule (chamber within an ovary) and the stamens are vestigial (imperfectly developed, non-functional relic from the past.
+It is usually smaller These yeast-smelling, female flowers collectively mature into the Cone Head (hence the common name: Conebush), which is up to 6,5 x 4cm.
 Here conspicuous woody Bracts are present.
 Small beetles are responsible for pollination.
 (Sep-Oct).

 Fruit

 In the female plant, the seeds are stored in a large, strong cone (photo 137).
 Within the cone, the small, greyish brown, smooth Fruits (each from a separate flower) are small dry Nuts (indehiscent, 1-seeded hard bony fruit).
 They are usually about 8 x 6mm.
 (Nov-Jan).
 Dispersal of the flat winged seeds by wind only occurs when the parent pant dies – often after a fire.
-The cone protects seeds from fire damage.
+The cone protects the enclosed seeds from fire damage.

 Distribution & Ecology